Norway to fund poor EU countries, get better fishing quotas

 The Norwegian Fisheries ministry said on Monday it had also agreed on new and extended duty-free quotas for certain types of processed fish such as herring and mackerel.

-During the first half this year, 69 percent of Norway's fishery exports, totaling 34 billion Norwegian crowns ($4.14 billion), went to EU countries.
+During the first half this year, 69 percent of Norway's fishery exports, totalling 34 billion Norwegian crowns ($4.14 billion), went to EU countries.

 The Nordic country's fish exports have been banned in Russia.
 Norway joined in implementing EU sanctions against Moscow over its action in Ukraine, making European market more important.